 - 3/4 cup whole milk

 - 2 tablespoons unsalted butter

-- 1 tablespoons dark rum
+- 1 tablespoon dark rum

-- homemade caramel sauce
+- caramel sauce for serving, optional

-- whipped cream, for serving
+- whipped cream for serving, optional

 - Standing back with caution, add the cream and milk to the caramel.
 This will probably make the mixture seize up at first, but if you keep whisking and let it heat back up, it will combine.
 Bring this mixture back up to a boil, then turn the heat down to medium.

 - Now we’re going to temper the caramel mixture into the eggs by adding a cup of caramel to the eggs, whisking constantly, then pouring the egg mixture back into the pan.

-- Remove the pan from the heat and add the butter and rum.
-Strain the custard through a fine strainer to remove any big lumps that might have formed, and portion the custard into ramekins.
+- Strain the custard through a fine strainer to remove any big lumps that might have formed, and portion the custard into ramekins.